blue ridge garden club

 Any expenditure exceeding $100 not allocated in the budget shall be presented to the Board of Givernors for approval.
 The President shall have no more than $100 discretionary spending.

 ARTICLE X: PARLIAMENTARY AUTHORITY

-Roberts rules of order shall govern all cases to which they are applicable; and, in which, they are not inconsisten with these bylaws.
+Roberts Rules of Order shall govern all cases to which they are applicable; and, in which, they are not inconsistent with these bylaws.

 ARTICLE XI: STANDING RULES Standing rules shall be adopted, modified, or rescinded as a meeting of the board of governors with the vote of a quorum.
 See Section III, Article Vii

 ARTILCE XIII: AMENDMENTS TO BYLAWS